Laser Spine Institute’s Southwest regional surgery center in Scottsdale, Arizona, serves patients from Phoenix, Arizona.

 The minimally invasive advantage

-Moreover, the prevalence of infection, scar tissue buildup and failed back surgery syndrome is much higher with a traditional open spine surgery than with the minimally invasive procedures offered at Laser Spine Institute.
-The difference is clear: Laser Spine Institute is simply the best place to visit if you experience extreme or debilitating neck and back pain.
+Moreover, the prevalence of infection, scar tissue buildup and failed back surgery syndrome is much higher with a traditional open spine surgery than with the minimally invasive procedures offered at Laser Spine Institute.^ The difference is clear: Laser Spine Institute is simply the best place to visit if you experience extreme or debilitating neck and back pain.

 Commonly treated conditions

-A spine surgeon from Laser Spine Institute can treat a number of conditions that cause neck and back pain, such as:
+Spine surgeons from Laser Spine Institute can treat a number of conditions that cause neck and back pain, such as:

 - Degenerative disc disease